Fibromyalgia - Diagnosis, Symptoms & Treatment

 According to Mayo Clinic treatment involves using medication and self-care, where they emphasize minimizing symptoms and improving general health.
 Only take medication that is prescribed by your physician.

 - Analgesics: acetaminophen (Tylenol) may ease the pain and stiffness.
 Ultram is a prescription pain reliever that may be taken with Tylenol.
 The doctor may also prescribe non– steroidal anti-inflammatory drugs – such as ibuprofen, Advil, Motrin or naproxen sodium, believe and other in conjunction with other medications.
 Sometimes Tramadol is ordered, but narcotics are not.

 - Antidepressants: Cymbalta and Savella may help ease the pain and fatigue associated with the Fibromyalgia.
 Your doctor may prescribe amitriptyline or Prozac to help promote sleep.

-- Anti–seizure drugs: Medications designed to treat epilepsy are often useful in reducing certain types of pain.
+- Anti–seizure drugs: Medications designed to treat epilepsy may be useful to reduce certain types of pain.
 Gabapentin and Lyrica are the most commonly used medications in this group.
 Lyrica is the first drug approved by the FDA for the treatment of Fibromyalgia.

-Fibromyalgia patients can get very frustrating trying to get a diagnosis, particularly when it takes five years in many cases.
-Also, there is no known cure, no real test to prove you have the disease and the future must seem uncertain.
+Fibromyalgia patients can get very frustrating while they are trying to get a diagnosis, particularly when it takes five years in many cases.
+Also, there is no known cure, no real test to prove you have the disease, and the future must seem uncertain.

 Studies have shown that there are things you can do to help yourself if you have Fibromyalgia, which will at least relieve some of the symptoms.
 There is a lot of research being done at this time so we hope to see the cure in the not-too-distant future